mideind/FlutterSnowboy/README.md

 # Flutter Snowboy package

+*This plugin is a work in progress.
+Things may not work.*

 This repository contains the source code to the Flutter Snowboy package.
 [Snowboy](https://github.com/seasalt-ai/snowboy) is a cross-platform DNN-based hotword detection toolkit.